 Paul Millward - Nottingham City Council

-Paul, who has worked at Nottingham City Council for about 30 years, has been involved in promoting civic networks since 1992 and was the driving force behind the formation of NACO.
+Paul, who has worked at Nottingham City Council for about 35 years, has been involved in promoting civic networks since 1992 and was the driving force behind the formation of NACO.
 He has an extensive collection of civic books and remains passionate about keeping Civic offices relevant and productive in the changing local government environment.
 He’s not really as mean as some people think.
+He was Chair of NACO from its inception until June 2021 when he was appointed President.

 Philip O'Brien - Erewash Borough Council

 Phil joined Derby City Council as Assistant Mayor's Officer in 1984 taking early retirement in March 2015, having progressed to Head of Democratic Services.
 A founder member of the Civic Secretaries Group, which became NACO, Phil is convinced of the benefits of professional networking.
 In 'retirement' Phil is developing a consultancy and is Macebearer for Erewash Borough Council, maintaining close links to civic life.

 Alison Orde - St Albans City & District Council

 Alison has worked for St Albans City and District Council for some 30 years.
 She has worked on many interesting projects including St Albans becoming “Mayfair” on the monopoly board and has a wealth of experience and works closely with stakeholders in upholding civic life in St Albans.
 As one of the five Magna Carta towns, St Albans was privileged to host the actual document as part of its 800th celebrations.